dearsundaram/AnsibleApache/index.md

-# Welcome to GitHub Pages

-This is my little project with Ansible Automation.
+# Automation of Website creation using Ansible

 ## Core Idea